Daniel-KM/Omeka-S-module-Ead/README.md

 First, install the modules [Generic] and [Bulk Import].

-Uncompress files and rename module folder `BulkImportEad`.
+Uncompress files and rename module folder `Ead`.
 Then install it like any other Omeka module and follow the config instructions.

 See general end user documentation for [Installing a module].